 Methylene chloride-based systems are very effective in removing silicone conformal coatings.
 Several hydrocarbon-based solvents are also used as alternatives.
 While not as fast as the methylene chloride, the hydrocarbon based solvents are more selective, and where not contaminated by water, will not attack epoxy-glass PCBs, components, metals and plastics.

 The chemical removal of acrylic coatings was done in the past with highly volatile and flammable solvents such as methylene chloride, trichloroethane or ketones.
 A relatively safe alternative based on butyrolactone has been used for the removal of most of the acrylic coatings.

-Diamond-MT can provide both standard and custom boot solutions for a customer depending on their needs.
-We have a wide range of custom boots and designs in stock or ready to manufacture.
+Diamond MT can provide both standard and custom boot solutions for a customer, depending on their needs.
+We have a wide range of custom boots and designs in stock and ready to manufacture.
 We can quickly match these to your needs or help develop a custom solution through our design services to help you get the protection you need in your conformal coating process.